High Incidence Alternative Certification

 Preparatory Courses (7):

 * Taken as a cohort during the first semester of the program while still employed as a paraprofessional.
 If summer start, employment as paraprofessional not required.
-Students must recieve depatmental permission to enroll in preparatory coursework by having completed KSDE Form 24
+Students must recieve departmental permission to enroll in preparatory coursework by securing a teaching position to start by the second semester of the program and completing KSDE Form 24.

 - CI 784: Foundations of Education for Individuals with Exceptionalities (3)